Qiskit/qiskit-tutorials/INSTALL.md

 ## 2. Install QISKit

-The latest release version of the QISKit should be the one installed (not the development branch if you are using `git`).
+The latest release version of the QISKit should be the one installed.
 The latest release can be installed using

 ```
 pip install qiskit